Newcastle United winger to kick off 'big' summer – for club and country

 Newcastle United’s Anthony Gordon has a "big" summer – for club and country.

 Gordon is with England’s Under-21s, who open their European Under-21 Championship campaign with a game against Czech Republic in Batumi, Georgia, today (5pm kick-off).
-Fans can watch the game for free on uefa.tv.
+The 22-year-old starts the game, which fans can watch for free on uefa.tv.

 The winger, signed from Everton in January for £45million, could be in action with Lee Carsley’s side until July 8, when the tournament concludes.